Delivery: A mix of daytime and evening classes

 - Have a high school diploma or GED.

 - Applications will be accepted until March 31st for 12 openings starting the next Fall.
 Applicants who have completed all requirements prior to the deadline will be given first consideration.
-See special application booklet in Admissions, Counseling Center or online for more information.
+See special application booklet in Admissions; Counseling, Career, and Advising Center; or online for more information.

 Articulation agreements provide students with educational plans that help them transfer into four-year colleges and universities.